Friday, April 27, 2018

 Women lack access to credit to improve their agric activities, some largely due to social and cultural underpinnings.

-They face the vagaries of transporting products to the market as they sit on the products in the buckets of trucks so presents a risk.
+sit on the products in the buckets of trucks so presents a risk.

 Again, the environment at the markets within which they sell the products are so poor.